aramshiva/adventofcode/2024/1/README.md

 So, for these example lists, the similarity score at the end of this process is 31 (9 + 4 + 0 + 0 + 9 + 9).

 Once again consider your left and right lists.
 What is their similarity score?

-Your puzzle answer was 18650129.

-Both parts of this puzzle are complete!
-They provide two gold stars: **